MinecraftForge/Documentation/rendering/modelblock.md

 `StateMapper`s are at the core of the magic of the new static block rendering.
 It allows the MC runtime to choose the correct variant of a block based on the current `BlockState` for that block, removing a lot of the special-case code that existed in previous versions of the game.
+The default `StateMapper` will use the block state JSON file located at `assets/modname/blockstates/block_name.json`, where `modname` is your `modid` and `block_name` is the mod-unique name you used when registering the block with the `GameRegistry`.
 Most of the time, you won't actually have to write your own `StateMapper`: if you use the built-in property system, (from `net.minecraft.block.properties`) you can just assume the game will figure everything out.
 Of course, you do need to provide some information.
 So, to start our custom grass block implementation, we're going to need a property that we want to keep track of.
 Snowyness is a good example, as it's pretty self contained: